 Run engine until thoroughly warm before draining oil.
-Stop the engine, place a pan under the drain outlet and remove the oil drain plug.
-After the oil is completely drained, replace the drain plug.
-If oil capacity is not known, refill engine with 1.5 qts.
-(1.8 with filter change) of oil.
-Let oil drain down.
-Check the oil level on the dipstick.
-Add oil as necessary to bring level to the FULL mark.
+Stop the engine, place a pan under the drain outlet and remove the oil drain plug or open the drain valve.
+After the oil is completely drained, replace the drain plug or close the drain valve.
 Refill with oil of the correct API classification and appropriate SAE viscosity grade for the temperature conditions (refer to ENGINE SET-UP).